benmiller314/dsam2024fall/policies.md

 One set of goals can come from me, in that I have requested specific types of course engagement and deliverables from you.
 These have all been chosen to guide you through a process of learning what it means to use digital computers mindfully in the context of the humanities and allied social sciences.
 In a way, my work-requests aspire to be tools for learning in and of themselves, and can serve as signposts of worthwhile engagement.
 I have offered some metacognitive questions below to help you think through how the work of this course forms a coherent pedagogical point of view and structures for you to inhabit.

-**You can be confident that you are successfully engaging with this seminar by:**
+<h3 id="forms-of-engagement">You can be confident that you are successfully engaging with this seminar by:</h3>

-* Engaging productively with the community in our weekly conversations, whether in class or online or in any other manner that you or your classmates can point to.
+* Contributing respectfully to our weekly topical conversations, whether in class or online.
     - Consider: _What is the purpose of seminar conversation?
 How do we learn from it?
-How do we balance speaking up, sitting back, and listening to produce the most effective learning environment for ourselves?_
+How do we balance speaking up, sitting back, branching out, and listening in, to produce the most effective learning environment for ourselves and others?_
 * Completing the project iterations as described in the course plan, and on the schedule recommended.
     - Consider: _Why is iteration important?
 Why is the schedule important?
 How can I be not answering my question and nevertheless succeeding in the context of this seminar?_
 * Offering a content-rich, public-facing project site that you are proud to share with others.